Domain generalization in deep learning for contrast-enhanced imaging

 \section{Methods}

-In this work, a very first end-to-end pipeline is investigated for the segmentation of the LV, including its blood pool and myocardium, in multi-center LGE-MRI contexts.
-To this end, four different approaches are explored to enhance the generalizability across sites of existing neural networks for LGE-MRI segmentation, as schematically represented in Figure \ref{fig:generalisation techniques}.
+In this section, an end-to-end pipeline is investigated for generalizable image segmentation in multi-center LGE-MRI datasets.
+It is applied for deep learning-based segmentation of the left ventricle (LV), including the blood pool and the myocardium, in multi-center LGE-MRI cardiac images.
+To this end, four different approaches are explored to enhance the generalizability across clinical sites of existing deep neural networks for LGE-MRI segmentation, as schematically represented in Figure \ref{fig:generalization techniques}.
 These include:

 \begin{enumerate} \item Data augmentation techniques to artificially extend the data distribution captured by the trained models. \item Image harmonization to align the data distributions of the training and testing images. \item Transfer learning to adjust the neural network to the new clinical center based on very few unseen images. \item Multi-center models directly trained with data from multiple clinical centers, which are used for comparative evaluation of the different generalization mechanisms. \end{enumerate}